rust-lang/rust/text/0000-compile-time-asserts.md

 # Summary

-If the compiler can detect at compile-time that something will always cause a `debug_assert` or an `assert` it should instead insert an unconditional runtime-panic and issue a warning.
+If the constant evaluator encounters erronous code during the evaluation of an expression that is not part of a true constant evaluation context a warning must be emitted and the expression needs to be translated normally.

 # Definition of constant evaluation context